Swrve/swrve-ios-sdk/docs/upgrade_guide.md

   - [iOS 8 interactive push notifications](#ios-8-interactive-push-notifications)

 This guide provides information about how you can upgrade to the latest Swrve iOS SDK.
 For information about the changes that have been made in each iOS SDK release, see [iOS SDK Release Notes](/docs/release_notes.md).

+Upgrading to iOS SDK v4.2
+-
+No code changes are required to upgrade to Swrve iOS SDK v4.2.

+### `appInBackground` deprecated

+If you're using the internal method appInBackground, check the Application state through the sharedInstance method instead.

 Upgrading to iOS SDK v4.1.1
 -